 When the User measures the data by using wellness sensor device, the mobile device collects the data and sends it to the Application Server.

-Alternative flow
+Alternative Flow

 Alternative Flow 1

 As indicated in the Normal Flow, usually the wellness service collects the data from wellness sensor devices which the User owns.